 Make Sure Your Dog Is Allowed

 Keep in mind that not all camping locations and hiking trails are dog-friendly.
 Be sure to do your research ahead of time, so you and your pup don’t show up uninvited.
-My husband and I have a goal of visiting all of the National Parks and here are seven that are dog-friendly.
-Perhaps these are among the parks you’d like to visit as well!
+For instance, while you might assume that National Parks are dog-friendly they aren’t always so check in advance.

 What’s your dog’s “must have” when camping or hiking?